Halifax Logo

 Safety

-Halifax is regulated by the top-tier FCA and is part of the publicly-traded Lloyds Banking Group.
+Halifax is a legit brokerage.
+It is regulated by the top-tier FCA and is part of the publicly-traded Lloyds Banking Group.
 This background provides a good level of safety for Halifax customers.

 • High level of investor protection